crynux-ai/crynux-node/README.md

-## Crynux Node for the Hex
+## Crynux Node for the Hydrogen(H) Network

-LoRA Runner should be started on the machine with GPUs, and will provide APIs to execute training, fine-tuning and inference tasks of Stable Diffusion models for other applications.
+Crynux Node should be started on the machine with GPUs, and will connect to the Crynux Network to execute training, fine-tuning and inference tasks of Stable Diffusion models for other applications.

-Given a remote LoRA Runner node, the users could run the supported applications on the laptops, iPads and even mobile phones where powerful GPUs are not available.

 ### Build the docker images
 The docker images are built using Dockerfiles which are all located under the ```build``` folder.